omarzubair/FTP-PassCrack/README.md

 Enter the FTP server address.
 Browse and select a file containing a list of usernames.
 Browse and select a file containing a list of passwords.
-P.S I put my fav usernames and passwords so don't stress it Click the "Start" button to begin the dictionary attack.
+P.S I prefer my fav Rockyou and xato-net-10-million-usernames but you can use any thing.
+Click the "Start" button to begin the dictionary attack.
 The results will be displayed in the GUI.